 - How has the author structured their argument?
 What parts does the entire work comprise of?
 Is the argument sound and does it make good sense to you?
 Are you persuaded by it?
 Why are you persuaded or why are you not persuaded?

 - Has your understanding of the topic or subject been helped by this particular book and, if so, how?
-Is this a book you would recommend others to read?

 Apart from the book’s internal elements and workings, you could additionally consider addressing certain information concerning the book’s author and the particular circumstances in which the text was produced: